History of Shepherd’s Center of Greensboro

 Services for Independent Living

 Earliest efforts were focused on the need for transportation for non-driving older adults and that need has continued to expand far beyond the volunteer programs designated as Shepherd’s Wheels and Senior Wheels.
 The latter began in 1997 as a collaborative program with United Services for Older Adults, organizing congregational volunteers to provide transportation for medical care.
 In 2002, management of Senior Wheels (for medical care) was transferred fully to Senior Resources of Guilford.
-Shepherd’s Wheels continues as a Shepherd’s Center program with an average of 35 drivers providing 50-70 rides per month; trips may be requested for non-medical needs such as grocery shopping, beauty shop, post office, utility payments, or other trips necessary to maintain independent living.
+Shepherd’s Wheels continued as a Shepherd’s Center program with an average of 35 drivers providing 50-70 rides per month; trips may be requested for non-medical needs such as grocery shopping, beauty shop, post office, utility payments, or other trips necessary to maintain independent living.

 Other service projects have responded to identified needs for minor home repairs (currently suspended), assistance with free income tax preparation for seniors, and community service referrals.